The Culture of Gift-Giving in Nowruz: Traditions and Innovations

 Nowruz, the Persian New Year celebrated for over 3,000 years, is far more than the marking of spring.
 It is a festival of renewal, family bonds, and generosity.
 One of the oldest traditions within Nowruz is gift-giving, known as Eydi.

-Historically, elders of the family would present children with coins or freshly printed banknotes, symbolizing wealth, purity, and a prosperous year ahead.
-In rural communities, gifts often took the form of fresh produce, handmade fabrics, or sweets prepared at home, reflecting the importance of sharing blessings and abundance.
+Historically, elders of the family would present children with coins or freshly printed banknotes.
+These gifts symbolize wealth, purity, and a prosperous year ahead.
+In rural communities, gifts often took the form of fresh produce, handmade fabrics, or sweets prepared at home.
+This reflects the importance of sharing blessings and abundance.

-This tradition carried spiritual meaning as well — the act of giving was believed to bring good fortune not only to the recipient but also to the giver.
+The act of giving carries spiritual meaning as well.
+It is believed to bring good fortune not only to the recipient but also to the giver.

 The Symbolism of Nowruz Gifts